mirzafahad/mirzafahad.github.io/_posts/2013-02-20-wifi-rouge-access-point-part1.md

 ![vmware](/img/wifi/vmware5.png){: .center-block :}

-If the installer ask for a reboot, choose yes.
+If the installer asks for a reboot, choose yes.

 ![vmware](/img/wifi/vmware6.png){: .center-block :}

 #### 2.2 Downloading Ubuntu
-Go to the [Ubuntu download page](https://ubuntu.com/download/desktop) and download the the Ubuntu LTS version image, instead of the latest version.
+Go to the [Ubuntu download page](https://ubuntu.com/download/desktop) and download the Ubuntu LTS version image, instead of the latest version.
 LTS versions are more stable and guaranteed to be supported for a five-year time.
-At the time of writing this tutorial the LTS version was `Ubuntu 20.04.2.0 LTS`.
+At the time of writing this tutorial, the LTS version was `Ubuntu 20.04.2.0 LTS`.

 #### 2.3 Installing Ubuntu on VMware
 Start the VMware Workstation Player and click `Create a New Virtual Machine`.